ishani-1910/titanic-data-exploration/README.md

 This project focuses on performing Exploratory Data Analysis (EDA) on the Titanic dataset using Matplotlib and Seaborn.
 It includes multiple visualizations, insights, and a comparison of both libraries — presented through a structured Jupyter Notebook.

-📌 Project Overview
+You can download the dataset used for this project here : https://www.kaggle.com/datasets/yasserh/titanic-dataset 📌 Project Overview

 The goal of this project is to analyze the Titanic passenger dataset and visualize patterns related to: